gaurav20161/Register/README.md

 # Register
 This is a web-based registration application developed using Java Servlets, HTML, CSS, MaterializeCSS framework, jQuery, AJAX, MySQL, hosted on Apache Tomcat Server

+## Development Environment:

+Eclipse IDE for Java Developers
+Java Servlets for server-side logic
+HTML and CSS for frontend design
+MaterializeCSS framework for responsive design jQuery for client-side scripting
+AJAX for asynchronous data exchange
+MySQL or PostgreSQL for database management
+GitHub for version control and collaboration

 ## Key Features:

 User Registration: Users can create accounts by providing essential information such as name, email, and password.